Soumyadas15/statpilot/README.md

 # statpilot
-A javascript library for statistical analysis and numerical computation
+A javascript library for statistical analysis and numerical computation (Under development)